Assessing quality of selection procedures: Lower bound of false positive rate as a function of inter-rater reliability: Example: Grant Peer Reviews

 We illustrate the methodology by estimating binary classification metrics for several grant peer reviews.
 See Table~\ref{tab:grant_reviews} for characteristics of the grant peer reviews as summarized in Table 1 of \textcite{erosheva2021jrss} and extended by the results reported therein.\footnote{We focus only on studies that estimated $\text{IRR}$ using all applicants to prevent bias from the restricted range \parencite{erosheva2021jrss}.} It is important to note that the reported values are averages, often aggregated across disciplines and years (sometimes accompanied by a range of values).
 The results should, therefore, be taken as an illustration showcasing the possible interpretation and inferences rather than an evaluation of the funding agencies' grant review process.

-Figure~\ref{fig:example_FPR} visualizes the false positive rate estimates for each grant peer review procedure (different colors) based on quantile approximation.
-Thin full lines visualize the computed false positive rate across the range of possible proportions of selected applicants, thick full lines (and points) highlight the ranges (and values) of the actual proportion of selected applicants.
-We see the estimated false positive rate ranges from $0.75$ for the lowest proportion of selected applicants ($5\%$), lowest inter-rater reliability ($0.14$), and two rates in the AIBS 2009-11 grant proposals data to $18\%$ for the highest proportion of selected applicants ($0.51$), high inter-rater reliability ($0.37$) and more than four raters in the NSF \& COSPUP (1985) grant proposals data.
+Figure~\ref{fig:example_errors} visualizes the false positive rate (left) and false negative rate (right) estimates for each grant peer-review procedure (different colors) based on quantile approximation.
+Thin full lines visualize the computed false positive rate across the range of possible proportions of selected applicants, and thick full lines (and points) highlight the ranges (and values) of the actual proportion of selected applicants.
+The estimated false positive rate ranges from $0.75$ for the lowest proportion of selected applicants ($5\%$), lowest inter-rater reliability ($0.14$), and two rates in the AIBS 2009-11 grant proposals data to $18\%$ for the second highest proportion of selected applicants ($51\%$), high inter-rater reliability ($0.37$) and more than four raters in the NSF \& COSPUP (1985) grant proposals data.
+However, the false negative rate shows the opposite pattern; the lowest false negative rates of $0.029$ and $0.040$ are for the AIBS 2009-11 grant proposals data with the lowest proportion of selected applicants, and the highest false negative rate of $0.27$ is for the FWF (1999-04) data set with the highest proportion of selected applicants ($53\%$).

-It is important to highlight that most of the differences in false positive rate can be ascribed to the difference in the proportion of selected applicants.
+These results highlight that most differences in false positive and false negative rates can be ascribed to the difference in the proportion of selected applicants.
 Although the false positive rates differ by 58 percentage points across the example data sets (37 percentage points excluding the lower IRR estimates of NSF \& COSPUP and AIBS), comparing the grant proposal selection procedures at an equal proportion of selected applicants (across the $5\% - 53\%$ range of selected applicants) reduces the maximum difference to 30 percentage points (15 percentage points excluding the lower IRR estimates of NSF \& COSPUP and AIBS; both at $5\%$ of selected applicants).

+We can combine both types of error into an $\text{F}_1$ score, which in the case of selection procedures of the best candidates also corresponds to the true positive rate.
+Figure~\ref{fig:example_F1} visualizes the computed $\text{F}_1$ score based on the quantile approximation for each grant peer-review procedure in the same format as the previous figure.
+The NSF \& COSPUP (1985) grant proposals data result in the highest $\text{F}_1 = 0.82$ at the second highest proportion of observed candidates.
+The AIBS 2009-11 grant proposals data results in the lowest $\text{F}_1 = 0.24$ at the lowest proportion of selected applicants.
+Again, the large majority of differences between selection procedures are based on the proportion of selected candidates, however, the minimum difference between the best and worse performing selection procedure according to $\text{F}_1$ score remains $0.14$ ($0.09$ excluding the lower IRR estimates of NSF \& COSPUP and AIBS; both at $53\%$ of selected applicants).